Mjudycka/Mjudycka/README.md

 <p align="center"> 🧠 Cognitive Science student 🧠</p>
 <p align="center"> 👩🏼‍🎓 (graduating in two years) 👩🏼‍🎓 </p>

+#### Courage, creativity, ambition, ability to cooperate and emotional intelligence are my strengths.

 ###### 🔎 Looking for a junior position/internship related to AI.

 <p align="center"> I am smart and ready to learn.
 Give me a try: